drmichaeldouglass/MedBlend/README.md

 - Contours are rasterised using an even-odd point-in-polygon test sampled at voxel centres, so a structure boundary is resolved to the nearest voxel.
 Small structures relative to the CT voxel size will show that quantisation.
 - Imported CT, dose, structure, and proton spot objects are now all placed in the DICOM patient coordinate system (millimetres mapped to metres), so they co-register automatically regardless of import order.
 Note that the CT volume is therefore no longer centred at the world origin.
 - Proton beam orientation (gantry and couch rotation) assumes a head-first supine (HFS) patient; other patient orientations have not been verified and a warning is shown when the plan reports a different patient position.
+- Gantry pitch and table-top pitch/roll are not yet applied to proton spot geometry.
 - If the bundled dependency is missing from the installed package, MedBlend will fail to load.
 Reinstall using the official extension archive and ensure the `wheels/` directory is included.

 Please report bugs through [GitHub Issues](https://github.com/drmichaeldouglass/MedBlend/issues).